From 1 Timothy 5

 Topics to Pray About

-- Ask God to bless His church and its mission.
+• Ask God to bless His Church with genuine unity.

 In His Service,